 1. Keep cycling cadence similar to running cadence

-The cadence you use when cycling is an important factor.
+The cadence you use when cycling is a crucial factor.
 So, how does cadence affect cycle training?

-Let’s start by looking at how using low and high cycling cadences affects the training effect.
+Let’s start by considering how using low and high cycling cadences affects the training effect.

 Lower cycling cadences